Using and understanding the basis of Ragger testing capabilities

 Capability limited to the SpeculosBackend

-With the SpeculosBackend
+With the SpeculosBackend, it is

 possible to display the Qt graphical interface of the device, and so to follow